FBIAgent05/algebraic-chess/README.md

 - Uses Unicode and ASCII characters to represent the chessboard and pieces.
 - Supports two-player gameplay.
 - Displays helpful messages for invalid moves and game outcomes.
+- Saves game to a PGN file (relatively new feature).

 <br>